Swedish Meatball Soup Recipe

 - 1. In a large bowl, beat egg; add 1/3 cup cream, bread crumbs, onion and 1 teaspoon of salt.
 Crumble beef over mixture and mix well.
 Shape into 1/2-in. balls.

 - 2. In a Dutch oven, brown meatballs in butter in batches.
 Remove from the pan; set aside.
 Drain fat.

-- 3. To pan, add the flour, bouillon, pepper, garlic salt and remaining salt; stir until smooth.
+- 3. Add flour, bouillon, pepper, garlic salt and remaining salt to pan; stir until smooth.
 Gradually stir in water; bring to a boil.
 Reduce heat; cook and stir for 2 minutes or until thickened.
 Add potatoes and meatballs.

 - 4. Reduce heat; cover and simmer for 25 minutes or until potatoes are tender.
 Stir in peas and remaining cream; heat through.
 Yield: 8 servings (about 2 quarts).

 1 cup: 366 calories, 19g fat (9g saturated fat), 117mg cholesterol, 785mg sodium, 22g carbohydrate (5g sugars, 3g fiber), 23g protein.

 "It was very bland.
 Next time will add more spices to give it flavor."